zwenergy/WSMtool/README.md

 In order to make the connector better fitting, I designed a sleeve for the HDMI connector which "extends" it physically to a WonderSwan EXT connector.
 It's 3D printable, you can find the STL here in the repo.

 ![Connector Sleeve](./WS_Sleeve.png "Connector Sleeve")

+## Disclaimer
+**Use the files and/or schematics to build your own adapter board at your own risk**.
+This adapter works fine for me, but it's a simple hobby project, so there is no liability for errors in the schematics and/or board files.
+**Use at your own risk**.